Jiansen/FreeBench/README.md

 ## Features
 * An off-the-shelf Java benchmarking tool.
 Download and Run.
-* Configuration is specified in file (templete provided), rather than looking up command-line parameters.
+* Configuration is specified in file (templete provided), rather than in command-line parameters.
 * Open source and extensible work.